Skip to content

 Deleting a Webhook

-To delete your webhook, click on the bin-icon icon under the Operations column.
-A confirmation window will apear - press Delete to confirm the removal of your webhook.
+A confirmation window will appear - press Delete to confirm the removal of your webhook.

 Device Profiles